SoftwareByChance/dogsarepeopletoo/site/content/post/teach-your-dog-how-to-win-the-culture-war.md

   - Neutrality is cringe.
 And so is satire and participating in the meta narrative.
 Anyone who identifies as an independent is actually a coward.
   - Publicly calling someone a "coward" is a great way to earn clout.
-Clout can be redeemed at the end of the war for prizes.
+Clout can be redeemed at the end of the war for fabulous prizes.
   - Don't engage with the other faction's media.
 It's all just fake news and gotcha journalism anyway.
   - Bark softly and carry a big stick.
 If another dog tries to take the stick